shadowaxe99/crm_for_raising_capital_v2/crm_for_raising_capital/README.md

 - Added error handling to email sending process.
 This is a big one folks, a really big one.
 It's going to make things so much better, you won't believe it.
 - Added a new route.
 This is a game changer, folks.
 It's going to make the app so much more versatile.
 You're going to love it.
 - Added a feature to display the server's current time.
 This is a fantastic feature, folks.
 It's going to help with debugging and understanding the server's timezone.
 It's just great.
+- Added a feature to log the client's IP address.
+This is a big one, folks.
+It's going to help with tracking and understanding application usage.
+It's just tremendous.

 ## Running the app